 The requirements for the foster carer are not the usual ones.
-While patience, compassion, and understanding are necessary regardless of the type of placement, with unaccompanied children fleeing life-threatening homelands, special training is needed, so is an understanding of the child’s culture with the ability to nourish that culture.
+While patience, compassion, and understanding are necessary regardless of the type of placement, with unaccompanied children fleeing life-threatening homelands, special fostering training is needed, so is an understanding of the child’s culture with the ability to nourish that culture.

 While there are diverse cultures in the UK, there is a cultural continuity within the country.
 The institutions, organisations, climate, and community expectations are part of the UK child’s basic knowledge of the world around them.
-Children and young people entering into the UK are coming from different climes and have experienced forms of violence against which there is no protection.
+Children and young people entering the UK are coming from different climates and have experienced forms of violence against which there is no protection.